s-yadav/react-number-format/README.md

 5. onChange no longer gets values object.
 You need to use onValueChange instead. onChange/onFocus/onBlur and other input events will be directly passed to the input.

 6. Its recommended to use formattedValue / value / floatValue based on the initial state (it should be same as the initial state format) which you are passing as value prop.
 If you are saving the `value` key on state make sure to pass isNumericString prop to true.

+7. onValueChange is not same as onChange.
+It gets called on different events.
+So don't make assumption about the event object (second parameter).
+It can be change event or blur event.

 ### Examples
 #### Prefix and thousand separator : Format currency as text